Garden Hoes - Selection, FAQ, and more

 ● More Info

-The forged steel tines of this English tool easily penetrate firm soil.
+The strong forged steel tines of this English tool easily penetrate into firm soil.
 Then pull to stir and aerate the soil, or raise the long handle to remove weeds and their roots.

 ● Cultivate soil deeply.